johankraft/DevAlertDemoSTM32L475/README.md

 - If set to 1, the core dumps are generated using the Zephyr core dump format, intended for the coredump_gdbserver.py tool.

-To view Zephyr-formatted core dumps, follow these steps.
-This guide assumes Dispatcher runs on Windows and the core dump viewer runs in WSL2 (tested on Ubuntu22).
+## Viewing Zephyr-formatted Core Dumps

-If using Linux, you need to adjust the Dispatcher File Mapping accordingly (call zdump.sh directly, not wsl.exe).
+To view Zephyr-formatted core dumps, use the zdump.sh script, as described below.
+This guide assumes Dispatcher runs on Windows and zdump.sh in WSL2 (tested on Ubuntu22).
+If you run Dispatcher on a Linux machine, adjust the Dispatcher File Mapping so it calls zdump.sh directly instead of calling it via wsl.exe.

-- On the WSL/Linux machine:
+### 1. Installing dependencies for zdump.sh

-    - Make sure you have python3 installed.
+1.1 Make sure you have python3 installed.

-    - Install the pyelftools package using "pip install pyelftools"
+1.2 Install the pyelftools package using "pip install pyelftools"

-    - Install arm-none-eabi-gdb, for example using the example steps provided below:
+1.3 Install arm-none-eabi-gdb, for example using the example steps provided below:

 	cd opt
 	sudo wget "https://developer.arm.com/-/media/Files/downloads/gnu/13.3.rel1/binrel/arm-gnu-toolchain-13.3.rel1-x86_64-arm-none-eabi.tar.xz"
 	sudo tar -xf ./arm-gnu-toolchain-13.3.rel1-x86_64-arm-none-eabi.tar.xz